 If you’ve attached any Jira tickets to your deployment, they will be included in the deployment report, providing you with a complete, clear audit trail.

 Deployment summary reports can be found directly after a successful deployment, as shown above, or under Deployment history on the Deployments page.

 Try it with our free 30-day trial

-With Gearset’s latest update, you can quickly attach Jira tickets and view all of your deployment updates and accompanying notes within Jira.
-If you could benefit from seamless user story tracking and a clear understanding of every change made, start your free 30-day trial of Gearset today.
+With Gearset, you can quickly attach Jira tickets and view all of your deployment updates and accompanying notes within Jira itself.
+To gain a clear understanding of every change made, start your free 30-day trial of Gearset today!